-Most patients will have a nerve block with a pain catheter that will last approximately 3 days after surgery.
+- Most patients will have a nerve block that will last approximately 12 hours after surgery.
 The block involves an injection of a local anesthetic (Ropivicaine) similar to novocaine.
 It is injected where the shoulder and neck meet.
 The block allows the surgery to be preformed using much less anesthetic medications.
 The block also provides excellent pain relief after surgery.
-You will get specific instructions from an Anesthesiologist regarding the pain catheter.

-You should take some pain medication approximately 8-10 hours after your block is performed, even if you have no pain.
-Strong narcotic medications will be prescribed to help manage your pain after surgery.
-Typically a short acting (taken every four hours) medication and a longer acting (taken every 12 hours) medication is prescribed.
-Dr. Norberg recommends taking them as written the first day and then gradually spacing them out to see how much is needed for adequate pain relief.
+You will get specific instructions from an Anesthesiologist regarding the pain catheter. - You should take some pain medication approximately 8-10 hours after your block is performed, even if you have no pain. - The pain medications will make your pain manageable, but will not necessarily take away all of your pain. - Typically, Oxycodone 5 mg will be prescribed.
+You may take 1-2 tablets every 4-6 hours as needed.
+Dr. Norberg recommends taking them as written the first day and then gradually spacing them out to see how much is needed for adequate pain relief. - You should take Tylenol (acetaminophen) after surgery.
+Dr. Norberg recommends arthritis-strength, extended release (8-hour) 650mg tablets of Tylenol.
+You may take 2 tablets every 8 hours for pain management.
+Be careful not to exceed 4,000 mg in 24 hours. - Do not take Advil (ibuprofen) or Aleve (naproxen) for the first week after surgery, as this may delay healing and increase the risk of a non-union. - If the pain is still not controlled, please call the clinic (952) 456-7107.
+If after hours, please call 952-456-7000 - Exceeding the recommended dose or taking medication with alcohol may result in liver damage.
+If you see that you are running out of pain medication, you must call the office number (952-456-7107) during regular clinic hours (8:30-4:00).

-The pain medications will make your pain manageable but will not necessarily take away all of your pain.

-Do not take Tylenol (acetaminophen) if you are taking Percocet or Norco.
-You may take Tylenol instead of Percocet or Norco.

-Whether you are taking Percocet, Norco or Tylenol (acetaminophen), be careful not to exceed 3000mg of acetaminophen in a 24 hour period.
-Percocet and Norco have 325mg of acetaminophen in each tablet.

-Do not take Advil (ibuprofen) or Aleve (naproxen) for the first month after surgery, as this may delay healing and increase the risk of a non-union.

-If the pain is still not controlled, please call the clinic (952) 920-0970.

-Exceeding the recommended dose or taking medication with alcohol may result in liver damage.
-If you see that you are running out of pain medication, you must call the office number (952-920-0970) during regular clinic hours (8:30-4:00).
 Pain medications are not filled after hours or on weekends.
-Some of the pain medications cannot be called into a pharmacy, and refill prescriptions must be picked up at our clinic.

-Take pain medication with food.
-They may also cause functional impairment so you are not to drive or operate machinery.

-Another common side effect is constipation.
+Some of the pain medications cannot be called into a pharmacy, and refill prescriptions must be picked up at our clinic. - Take pain medication with food.
+They may also cause functional impairment so you are not to drive or operate machinery. - Another common side effect is constipation.
 You may use over the counter stool softeners (i.e. Colace or Dulcolax) to help with this.
-See packages for recommended dosages.

-For the first several weeks, many patients find it more comfortable to sleep in a recliner or propped with pillows in a semisitting position.
+See packages for recommended dosages. - For the first several weeks, many patients find it more comfortable to sleep in a recliner or propped with pillows in a semi-sitting position. - Ice shoulder consistently.

-Put an ice pack on your shoulder for 20 minutes, three times a day minimum.
 Use ice as much as you need to control pain and swelling.
 Don't sleep with ice on your shoulder.
 Do not put ice directly on the skin.